 Cambodia is another confusing country in regards to money, they accept both USD and their local Riel, the exchange is about $1 USD to R4,000, however, you cannot get anything less than $1 USD so all your change will be a mix of local currency and USD.
 The shops, tourist attractions and restaurants are mostly quoted in USD and everything is of course $0.50 so you are always getting back a mix of currency.

-Costs (in USD)
+Summary of costs (in USD)

 - Beer: $0.50-$1.25